xuankimtran/docs-1/pages/katalon-studio/docs/health-care-prj.md

     <p style="text-align: center;"><em>Click the image to enlarge it.</em></p>

     > Notes:
     > * You can view test results in the **Result** tab in the test suite or test suite collection level.
-The test results can be Passed, Failed, Error or Incomplete.
+The test results can be Passed, Failed, Error, or Incomplete.
     > * After executing test suites or test suite collections, you can view your reports and details in `<your-project-folder>/Reports`.
 Katalon Studio also supports exporting test reports into different formats, such as HTML, CSV, PDF, and JUnit.
     > * For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
 Learn more about test result reports here: [Upload Test Results to Katalon TestOps from Katalon Studio](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).